shubik/prometheus_deprecated/README.md

 Prometheus is a simple ORM for Node.js with adapter for MongoDB (so far) and built-in __form builder__, __form parser__, and __table builder__.
 Form parser has __uploads handler__ with __image resizer.__

 Because of async nature of database calls, Prometheus' model constructor always returns a promise (we use [Deferred](https://github.com/medikoo/deferred) library), not a model itself.
-This promise resolves with model once it is created (e.g. for a blank model, `var user = new UserModel()`), or when it is loaded from database (e.g. if you provide model id, `var user = new UserModel(123)`) or `null` if model was not found.
+This promise resolves with model once it is created (e.g. for a blank model, `var user = new UserModel({})`), or when it is loaded from database (e.g. if you provide model id, `var user = new UserModel({ id: 123 })`) or `null` if model was not found.

 ## Installation